A-Rachit/daily-code-challange/README.md

-# holiday kaam
+# daily coding challange
- solution to coding probems given during end of year 1 holidays
+ solution to coding problems given as a daily coding chalange